What’s the difference between Art and Design?

-With the disclaimer and nice, politically correct talk, kicked out of the way, and reverencing, that this is just my philosophy of how I tell art and design apart, let’s dive in and try to take things off the underworld of ambiguity into a strong handshake between theories and praticality of what design is about.
+With the disclaimer nice and easy, kicked out of the way, and reverencing, that this is just my philosophy of how I tell art and design apart, let’s dive in and try to take things off the underworld of ambiguity into a strong handshake between theories and praticality of what design is about.

 - Art: Something that makes the world feel a bit less terrifying, something to relate, something to connect, express, and find meaning, even if it’s in the abstract.
 The contrary of nihilism.